zslhg903/NINA/NINA/Documentation/NINA.md

 ## Tab: Object Browser

 In the Object Browser you can search for various objects in the sky, filter by object type and other various criteria, set them as sequence target or for the framing assistant.

+> For further information about the object browser refer to [Usage: Using the Object Browser](#using-the-object-browser)

 The UI consists out of following elements:

 ![Tab: Object Browser](images/tab-objectbrowser.png)